 Gandhis still silent on Rajiv Gandhi's alleged Swiss bank accounts

-New Delhi, May 09: India's political environment has heated up after Prime Minister Narendra Modi termed former Prime Minister Rajiv Gandhi as Bhrastachari number 1 (corrupt number 1).
+New Delhi, May 09: India's political environment has heated up after Prime Minister Narendra Modi termed former Prime Minister Rajiv Gandhi as Bhrastachari number 1 (corrupted number 1).

 The allegation was in response to the Congress President Rahul Gandhi's relentless attack on Prime Minister Modi over the Rafale deal.

-Addressing a rally in Uttar Pradesh last Saturday, Prime Minister Modi took a jibe at Rahul's late father and said, "Your father was termed 'Mr Clean' by his courtiers, but his life ended as 'Bhrastachari number 1'. "
+Addressing a rally in Uttar Pradesh on last Saturday, Prime Minister Modi took a jibe at Rahul's late father and said, "Your father was termed 'Mr Clean' by his courtiers, but his life ended as 'Bhrastachari number 1'. "

 It's notable that Rahul Gandhi has been making people chant Chowkidar Chor Hai (watchman is a thief) in his rallies.
 The Prime Minister calls himself a Chowkidar, the one who is committed to protect India's interests.